Battery comparison test. Comparative test of imported and domestic batteries

 1 kWh = 1000 W × 3600 s = 3600 kJ

-In coulombs (C) measure the charge q.
-In addition, it is often measured in ampere-hours (Ah)*.
-1 ampere-hour is an electric charge that passes through the cross section of the conductor for one hour in the presence of a current of 1 A in it.
+Charge q is measured in coulombs (C).
+It is also often measured in ampere hours (Ah)*.
+1 ampere-hour is the electric charge that passes through the cross-section of a conductor in one hour when there is a current of 1 A in it.

 q = I t; 1 C = 1 A × 1 s; 1 Ah = 3600 C

-*Battery capacity is also indirectly estimated in ampere-hours, but this estimate is incorrect.
+*Battery capacity is also indirectly estimated in ampere hours, but such an assessment is incorrect.

 POPULAR QUESTIONS

-1. Why are not all batteries equipped with a peephole indicator?
+1. Why are not all batteries equipped with an eye indicator?

-2. Is it worth it to “warm up” the battery by turning on the headlights in the cold season before starting?
+2. Is it worthwhile to “warm up” the battery by turning on the headlights before starting it in the cold season?

-No. Previously, this technique was promoted, but today it is considered useless.
-The battery does not have time, but the charge is losing.
+No. This technique was previously promoted, but today it is considered useless.
+The battery does not keep up, but loses its charge.

-3. Is it true that when installing the battery larger capacity Will she be constantly undercharged?
+3. Is it true that when installing the battery larger capacity Will it constantly undercharge?

 Of course not.
-What can prevent it from fully charging?
-If, for example, when starting a cold engine, the battery gave 1 Ah, then the generator should return exactly the same amount.
-And what is the capacity indicated on the battery label, it does not matter.
+What can prevent it from charging fully?
+If, for example, when starting a cold engine, the battery gave up 1 A∙h, then the generator should return exactly the same amount to it.
+It doesn’t matter what capacity is indicated on the battery label.

 4. What is the easiest way to assess whether the battery is alive or not?

 Using any tester or voltmeter.
-It is necessary to measure the open circuit voltage (OCV) with a cold motor.
-It is not necessary to remove the clamp.
-After charging and holding (storing the battery disconnected from the charger) for 10–15 hours, the NRC should be 12.5–12.7 V. If the voltage is below 12.5 V, and in a warm room.
-If the measurement is carried out immediately after charging, the device will not show the NRC at all, but the voltage during charging, which can be much higher.
+It is necessary to measure the open circuit voltage (OCV) with a cold engine.
+There is no need to remove the terminal.
+After charging and holding (storing the battery disconnected from the charger) for 10–15 hours, the NRC should be 12.5–12.7 V. If the voltage is below 12.5 V, in a warm room.
+If the measurement is carried out immediately after charging, the device will not show the NRC at all, but the charging voltage, which can be much higher.

-5. Why check batteries at maximum currents if in practice they are not required?
+5. Why check batteries when maximum currents, if in practice they are not required?

 If we talk about regions with a hot climate, then perhaps such currents are not needed.
-But in the cold, when the starter cranks the crankshaft with difficulty, the maximum high currents.
-In addition, the declared current indirectly characterizes the quality of the battery: the larger it is, the lower its internal resistance.
+But in the cold, when the starter has difficulty cranking the crankshaft, the maximum high currents.
+In addition, the declared current indirectly characterizes the quality of the battery: the higher it is, the lower its internal resistance.

-And the last.
-If instead of A∙h you see the inscription A / h (on the label, in the article, in the advertisement - it doesn’t matter), do not mess with this product.
+And one last thing.
+If instead of A∙h you see the inscription A/h (on the label, in an article, in an advertisement - it doesn’t matter), do not mess with this product.
 Behind it are uneducated and indifferent people.
-If they are not able to understand the elementary designations of their own product, then what can you expect from them at all?
+If they are not able to understand the basic designations of their own product, then what can you expect from them?

-The TOP 10 included best batteries for cars 2016-2017, which were selected based on battery tests and owner reviews.
+The TOP 10 included the best batteries for cars 2016-2017, which were selected based on tests performed for batteries and reviews from owners.

 Price from 12 thousand rubles

 Series line Deka opens the top ten batteries.
-When tested, the batteries showed themselves on the good side - they are able to withstand a deep discharge and at the same time give off enough power to start the engine.
-To cope with this task, manufacturers use only high-quality lead for the alloy of the plates.
-The calcium and AGM technologies used in the production also increase the performance of the batteries in this range.
-The disadvantages of Deka include the inflated price of devices, the cost of which starts from 12 thousand rubles.
+During testing, the batteries showed themselves to be on the good side - they are able to withstand a deep discharge and at the same time deliver enough power to start the engine.
+To cope with this task, manufacturers use only high-quality lead for alloying plates.
+The calcium and AGM technologies used in production also increase the performance of the batteries in this line.
+The disadvantages of Deka include the overpriced devices, the cost of which starts from 12 thousand rubles.

 No. 9.
 Banner